 It turns out, he was a Canadian!
-Although of Yorkshire-raised parents, he was born in Canada, grew up there, and served in its Engineers Corps during WW I. He only moved to England when he was almost 30.
+His parents were Yorkshire-raised but he was born in Canada, grew up there, and served in its Expeditionary Army during WW I. Almost 30 when the war ended, he decided to stay in Britain.

 The Canadian background probably assisted his bonhomie and ease with Americans.
 He must have retained a good part of his accent, for example.

 His envoi: Britain will miss the Americans and Canadians very much for the sparkle they added to domestic life.